-Consend Domesitte d Dovelon recent Duranidas papusittad davidament vielta MC/AC/03 General Permitted Development Provides permitted development rights Order which allow certain types of development to proceed without the need for a planning application.
+General Permitted Development Provides permitted development rights which Order allow certain types of development to proceed without the need for a planning application.
 Geodiversity The range of rocks, minerals, fossils, soils and landforms.
 (Source: NPPF) Green Belt A statutory designation made for the purposes of: checking the unrestricted sprawl of large built-up areas; preventing neighbouring towns from merging into each other, assisting in safeguarding the countryside from encroachment; preserving the setting and special character of historic towns and assisting in urban regeneration by encouraging the recycling of derelict and other urban land.
-(Source: NPPF) Green Corridor Area of open land which penetrates into an MC/AC/04 Green domain urban area for amenity and recreation.
-Green Infrastructure Consists of multi-functional networks of Oreen minastructure protected open space woodlands, wildlife habitat, parks, registered commons and villages and town greens, nature reserves, waterways and bodies of water, historic parks Green Roofs and gardens and historic landscapes.
-Green Roois The roof of a building which is partially or completely covered with plants, which is generally believed to assist in reducing surface water runoff from buildings, enhance biodiversity, reduce the visual impact of a building (in some locations) and effect the heat retention of a building.
+(Source: NPPF) Green Corridor Area of open land which penetrates into an urban area for amenity and recreation.
+Green Infrastructure Consists of multi-functional networks of protected open space woodlands, wildlife habitat, parks, registered commons and villages and town greens, nature reserves, waterways and bodies of water, historic parks and gardens and historic landscapes.
+Green Roofs The roof of a building which is partially or completely covered with plants, which is generally believed to assist in reducing surface water runoff from buildings, enhance biodiversity, reduce the visual impact of a building (in some locations) and effect the heat retention of a building.
 Green Separation The area of open land required to keep apart two separate communities and maintain their individual identities.
 Greenhouse Gases Greenhouse gas emissions are the collective name for a range of gases that trap some of the sun's warmth within the earth's atmosphere, and the most prevalent greenhouse gas is carbon dioxide.
 Greywater Recycling System for re-using the mildly polluted wastewater from shower / bath, washbasin or washing machine, for example to flush toilets.
 Ground source heat pumps Ground source heat pumps use pipes which are buried in the garden to extract heat from the ground.
 This heat can then be used to heat radiators, under floor or warm air heating systems and hot water in your home.
 GDP Gross Domestic Product A measure of the total economic activity.